scottspace/scottspace.github.io/_posts/2019-05-09-hellocolor.md

 thumb: /img/hello_color.jpg
 ---

+I'd like to add code to this site.
+I've been playing with p5.js lately, a javascript implementation of Processing.
+Or, as I like to call it, "computer science poets."
+P5 lets creative minds use computer software as a paintbrush, generating art that combines the best of humans and machines.

-Using the p5.js library, we'll spin through 16,277,216 colors with your mouse in this simple, modernist abstract art.
+I yanked one of the simple demo's for p5 and wondered if I could get it working with the github.io website framework.
+Using the p5.js library, you can now spin through 16,277,216 colors with your mouse in this simple, modernist abstract art.

 <script src="//scott.ai/js/hello_color.js"></script>
 <div id="hello-color-canvas">